1) Writers forget 1 (or more) of “The 3 Cs”

 Will Rachel get home alive?

-Will Ben take Olivia back?
+Will love triumph and Ben take Olivia back?

 It’s not difficult to see why writers do this: they think it makes their stories seem more intriguing.
 BUT IT’S NOT.
 Here’s why: the answer is nearly always “YES … otherwise = no story”!
 MORE: 5 Pitching Tips